Chicago Bears Odds

 - 2000: Cade McNown — 9.
 Shane Matthews — 5.
 Jim Miller — 2.

-The history of the Chicago Bears is long and stretches back to the franchise’s days known as the Decatur Staleys in 1920.
+The history of the Chicago Bears is long, stretching back to the franchise’s days as the Decatur Staleys in 1920.
 Since that time, only 17 men have led the way as head coach.

 Coach | Tenure | Regular Season | Postseason |